Rail transport in Lithuania: Trams

 In late 19th and early 20th centuries, some Lithuanian cities used the wagonways i.e. trams pulled by horses which were colloquially called "konkė".
 Kaunas had one wagonway line from 1892 until 1929.
 Vilnius had three wagonway lines from 1893 to 1925 using the metre-gauge railway.
 The wagonways lost popularity due to the emergence of buses and cars.
 Vilnius, however, briefly had a diesel tramway with a sole line between 1924 and 1926 and Kaunas had a narrow gauge passenger line of steam tramway, called kukushka before 1935.
 During the interwar period there were plans to revive electric tramways both in Vilnius and Kaunas, but they never materialized.
 Klaipėda, on the other hand, had an electric tramway with 2 active lines from 1904 to 1934.
 It was revived again in 1950 but due to the lack of popularity closed in 1967.
+In 2024 a public transport feasibility study took place in Kaunas which concluded that a tramway would be suitable for the city.

 Services

-National state-owned railway company Lietuvos Geležinkeliai (abbreviated LTG) provides most of the rail services through its subsidiary companies: LTG Link provides passenger services, while LTG Cargo provides freight service.
+National state-owned railway company Lietuvos Geležinkeliai (LTG) provides most of the rail services through its subsidiary companies: LTG Link provides passenger services, while LTG Cargo provides freight service.
 Another subsidiary, LTG Infra, is responsible for the maintenance and development of the infrastructure.